Conclusion-Xforce/gitops-labs/argocd/README.md

 # Argo CD

-This folder contains a sample manifest to deploy an Argo CD instance to OpenShift.
+This folder contains a sample manifest to deploy an Argo CD instance to OpenShift and a trivial application to deploy.